Quickly… name one of the hottest travel destinations of the moment?

 Iceland, of course!

-The increase of flying routes and cheap tickets have drove heaps and heaps of travelers to the island located in the northern area of the Atlantic Ocean.
+The increase of flying routes and cheap tickets have driven heaps and heaps of travelers to the island located in the northern area of the Atlantic Ocean.

 From the US’s East Coast, you can fly to the island for under $400.
 From the West Coast, you can find deals for $600.
 With prices like that, who can resist such an enticing destination?
 Inexpensive fares have been a huge success.
 Airlines are opening flights from new cities as we speak.
 As a matter of fact, Chicago opened last week.